MedZaafrani/Reciept-Extraction/README.md

    - Stores the file temporarily.
    - Reads it into base64.
    - Sends it along with the raw text and a custom prompt to Gemini.
-4. Gemini responds with a structured JSON of items, total, and store.
+4. Server responds with a structured JSON of items, total, and store.
 5. The result is sent back to the app for display and confirmation.

 ## 📦 Tech Stack

 - **Node.js + Express**
 - **Multer** for image upload handling
-- **Google Gemini API** (Generative AI model)
+- **Generative AI model**
 - **CORS**, **helmet** for security